 How often you go to the store will definitely affect your grocery bill.
 See how you stack up to other folks who have taken this poll.

-We want to see if Nielsen and The Food Marketing Institute were correct, so place your vote and then send this poll to your friends using the email link at the bottom of this page.
+We want to see if Nielsen and The Food Marketing Institute were correct, so if you have a second, could you place your vote?

 How many times do you go to the store?